et-ear-trainer/web/content/en/index.md

 <br>

 ### Elia Schenker
-Currently, Elia Schenker is attending a 4-year education to become a Informatiker EFZ, which includes a one-year internship at the Zurich-based IT company Digio AG.
+Elia Schenker completed his training as an Informatiker EFZ, graduating in 2023 with an IPA with the highest grade.
+He works at the Zurich-based IT company Digio AG.

 ::content-link{to=https://www.eliaschenker.com}
 Link to Website